probml/pyprobml/CONTRIBUTING.md

 # How to Contribute
-Kevin Murphy and Mahmoud Soliman.
+Kevin Murphy, Mahmoud Soliman and Zeel B Patel.

 **Last updated: 2022-05-03.**